StPaulis/KAM-TS-Starter/docs/README.md

 The client has been generated with Angular CLI.
  PrimeNg components & Bootstrap have been used to build the UI.

-You can see the project running in http://188.166.27.17:4205 inside Digital Ocean's droplet.

 ## Requirements

 - Node >= 12.4.0